 Research

-In my research I want to have a better understanding of behaviour.
-I want to understand how behaviour is organized and how it is produced.
-In order to do so, I study the amazing nematode C. elegans.
+In my research at the University of Vienna, I wanted to have a better understanding of behaviour.
+I wanted to understand how behaviour is organized and how it is produced.
+In order to do so, I studied the amazing nematode C. elegans.

-I can record what the worms do at a very high resolution, like in this video of a worm laying twin eggs:
+I could record what the worms do at a very high resolution, like in this video of a worm laying twin eggs:

-And I can also record the activity of their whole central nervous system at a single neuron resolution (!) while the worms are freely moving.
+And I could also record the activity of their whole central nervous system at a single neuron resolution (!) while the worms were freely moving.
 See this video as an example:

-By combining these two datasets: high resolution behavioural recordings and whole brain recordings I hope to understand better how brain activity drives behaviour, and how behaviour affects brain activity.
+By combining these two datasets: high resolution behavioural recordings and whole brain recordings we can understand better how brain activity drives behaviour, and how behaviour affects brain activity.

 Some facts about C. elegans: